uri-csc301/programming-languages-workspace/assignments/exam-ec/bubblesort-instructions.md

 use "bubblesort.sml";
 ```

-10. Test your functions and make sure your solution works for all test cases.
+10. Test your functions and make sure your solution works for **all required test cases**

 11. Commit your work when finished